malpanez/tempus/examples/README.md

 # Tempus Batch Examples

 Ready-to-use CSV, JSON, and YAML templates for creating multiple calendar events at once.
+Perfect for neurodivergent users who want to set up consistent routines, medication schedules, or complex itineraries without starting from scratch.

 ## Quick Start

 1. **Choose** an example file that fits your needs
 2. **Edit** the file with your dates, times, and details
+3. **Preview** with dry-run (optional): `tempus batch --dry-run -i <file>`
-3. **Generate** your calendar:
+4. **Generate** your calendar:
    ```bash
    tempus batch -i <file> -o my-calendar.ics
    ```
-4. **Import** the `.ics` file to Google Calendar, Outlook, or Apple Calendar
+5. **Import** the `.ics` file to Google Calendar, Outlook, or Apple Calendar

 ---